azeemite1/GEN-AI-WOMEN/README.md

 RAG is backed by a vector store, a vector database which stores embeddings of the ingested data.

 This enables vector search, a more powerful and context-aware search.

+## A broad definition of RAG
+One helpful way to think about RAG is to look at its individual elements backwards. **“Generation”** is what you get when working with an LLM with no tailoring or prompt engineering.
+You might ask it a question like **“generate an image,”** and it does just that, and the response might—or might not—be what you had hoped for.

+**“Augmentation”** is all about adding some more detailed instructions for the LLM.
+What are the boundaries it should adhere to?
+How should it or shouldn’t respond?

+Then the **“retrieval”** part is about fetching information from somewhere else, like a database or other sources.
+When you put the three parts together, you get better, more accurate results from your prompts.

 ![Embeddings](https://github.com/azeemite1/GEN-AI-WOMEN/blob/main/asset/embeddings.png)
 ![Embeddings](https://github.com/azeemite1/GEN-AI-WOMEN/blob/main/asset/embeddings2.png)